African-American history: Historiography

-The history of slavery in the United States has always been a major research topic among white scholars, but until the 1950s, they generally focused on the political and constitutional themes of slavery which were debated over by white politicians; they did not study the lives of the enslaved black people.
+The history of slavery in the United States has always been a major research topic among white scholars, but until the 1950s, they generally focused on the political and constitutional themes of slavery debated by white politicians and the operation of slavery from the viewpoint of the large plantation owners; they did not deeply study the lives of the enslaved black people.
 During Reconstruction and the late 19th century, Black people became major actors in the South.
 The Dunning School of white scholars generally cast Black people as pawns of white Carpetbaggers during this period, but W. E. B. Du Bois, a Black historian, and Ulrich B. Phillips, a white historian, studied the African-American experience in depth.
 Du Bois' study of Reconstruction provided a more objective context for evaluating its achievements and weaknesses; Additionally, he conducted studies of contemporary Black life.
 Phillips set the main topics of inquiry that still guide the analysis of slave economics.

 During the first half of the 20th century, Carter G. Woodson was the major Black scholar who studied and promoted the Black historical experience.
 Woodson insisted that the scholarly study of the African-American experience should be sound, creative, restorative, and, most important, it should be directly relevant to the Black community.
 He popularized Black history with a variety of innovative strategies, including the founding of the Association for the Study of Negro Life, the development of outreach activities, the creation of Negro History Week (now Black History Month, in February), and the publication of a popular Black history magazine.
 Woodson democratized, legitimized, and popularized Black history.